KaisenAmin/Config/README.md

     }
     ```

-6. example below shows how to use the clearConfig function to delete all sections from the configuration file:
+6. example below shows how to use the "clearConfig" function to delete all sections from the configuration file:

     ```c
     #include <stdio.h>